xcube-dev/xcube-geodb/README.md

 # xcube geodb

-xcube geodb is a geospatial database plugin for [xcube](https://github.com/dcs4cop/xcube). geodb reads features from e.g. Shapefiles in the form of a [GeoDataFrame](http://geopandas.org/) and processes them in a custom PostgreSQL database provided by [Brockmann Consult](https://www.brockmann-consult.de) and the ECD consortium.
+The xcube GeoDB is a geo-spatial database plugin for [xcube](https://github.com/dcs4cop/xcube). geodb reads features from e.g. Shapefiles in the form of a [GeoDataFrame](http://geopandas.org/) and processes them in a custom PostgreSQL database provided by [Brockmann Consult](https://www.brockmann-consult.de) and the ECD consortium.
  The processed data can be accessed and queried via a REST API with full querying capabilities.